ericyoc/Optimal_Stock_Selec_Monte_Carlo_SIM/README.md

 ## Overview
 This Python script performs a comprehensive analysis of a stock portfolio using historical data, Monte Carlo simulations, and various financial metrics.
 It aims to identify the optimal stock from a given portfolio based on risk-adjusted returns.

+## Motivating Articles

+Zhang, A. (2023).
+Portfolio Optimization of Stocks–Python-Based Stock Analysis.
+International Journal of Education and Humanities, 9(2), 32-38.

+Wang, Y., Yang, N. Y., & Zhao, Q. (2023, February).
+Application of Monte Carlo Simulation in Calculating the Maximum Sharpe Ratio Based on American Funds.
+In Proceedings of the 4th International Conference on Economic Management and Model Engineering, ICEMME 2022, November 18-20, 2022, Nanjing, China.

 ## Features
 - Fetches historical stock data from Yahoo Finance
 - Performs Monte Carlo simulations for future stock price predictions